plalcaraz/Get_and_Clean_Data_Project/Codebook.md

 * fBodyGyroJerkMag

 From the original set of features, 561, we have just taken the variables: mean() and std().
-Following the explanation of the authors the variables begining with t are in the time domain and those beginning with f are in the frequency domain, so the units for each are probable "s" and "Hz".
+Following the explanation of the authors the variables begining with t are in the time domain and those beginning with f are in the frequency domain.
+The data is normalized and does not have units.

 To generate our tidyData set we have calculate for each subject and activity the mean of the selected features.